 MajesTEC-1 Study Protocol - Guidelines for the Management of Raised ICP/Cerebral Edema

-In case of raised ICP/cerebral edema, guidelines for management were as follows2:
+In case of raised ICP/cerebral edema, guidelines for management were as follows:

-• Elevate head of patient’s bed to an angle of 30 degrees.
+• Elevate head of patient’s bed to an angle of 30 degrees.3

-• If patient has ommaya reservoir, drain cerebrospinal fluid (CSF) to target opening pressure of <20 mm Hg.
+• If patient has ommaya reservoir, drain cerebrospinal fluid (CSF) to target opening pressure of <20 mm Hg.3

-• Hyperventilation to achieve target partial pressure of carbon dioxide (PaCO2) of 28 to 30 mm Hg but maintained for no longer than 24 hours.
+• Hyperventilation to achieve target partial pressure of carbon dioxide (PaCO2) of 28 to 30 mm Hg but maintained for no longer than 24 hours.3

-• Use high-dose corticosteroids with methylprednisolone IV 1 g/day, as recommended above.
+• Use high-dose corticosteroids with methylprednisolone IV 1 g/day, as recommended above.3

-• Hypertonic saline: initial 250 mL of 3% hypertonic saline; maintenance at 50 to 75 mL/hr while monitoring electrolytes every 4 hours, and withhold infusion if serum Na levels reach ≥155 mEq/L.
+• Hypertonic saline: initial 250 mL of 3% hypertonic saline; maintenance at 50 to 75 mL/hr while monitoring electrolytes every 4 hours, and withhold infusion if serum Na levels reach ≥155 mEq/L.3

-• For patients with imminent herniation: initial 30 ml of 23.4% hypertonic saline; repeat after 15 min, if needed.
+• For patients with imminent herniation: initial 30 ml of 23.4% hypertonic saline; repeat after 15 min, if needed.3

-• Consider IV anesthetics for burst-suppression pattern on electroencephalography.
+• Consider IV anesthetics for burst-suppression pattern on electroencephalography.3

 MajesTEC-1 Study Protocol - Key Prohibited Medications Related to Neurotoxicity

 • Corticosteroids in excess of 10 mg daily of prednisone or equivalent was prohibited other than for the management of adverse events where no other treatment options were available and in consultation with the sponsor.
-Dexamethasone was not to be administered as a pretreatment medication after Cycle 1 Day 1, except for patients who experienced Grade ≥2 cytokine release syndrome (CRS).
+Dexamethasone was not to be administered as a pretreatment medication after cycle 1 day 1, except for patients who experienced grade ≥2 cytokine release syndrome (CRS).3

-• Other immunosuppressant agents unless used as protocol-specified pre- or posttreatment medications to treat an adverse event (eg, CRS).
+• Other immunosuppressant agents unless used as protocol-specified pre- or posttreatment medications to treat an adverse event (eg, CRS).3

-• Select criteria for a dose delay in Part 3 related to neurotoxicity were:
+• Select criteria for a dose interruption in parts 1, 2, and 3 related to neurotoxicity were:

-• Per protocol, CRS (fever, hypoxia and hypotension) and ICANS must have fully resolved before the next administration of TECVAYLI and the following criteria must have been met:
+• Per protocol, ICANS must have fully resolved (ie, end date reported) before the next administration of TECVAYLI and the following criteria must have been met:

-• Minimum of 12 hours since last fever without use of antipyretics.
+• Minimum of 12 hours since last fever without use of antipyretics.4

 Literature Search

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) pertaining to this topic was conducted on 10 April 2024.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) topic was conducted on 10 March 2025.

 References